 Outreach – Surveying Other Farmers

-We are in the midst of a statewide survey of livestock farmers, re: processing challenges and opportunities.
+We completed a statewide survey of livestock farmers, addressing processing challenges and opportunities.
 We started with twelve questions that we thought we would distribute via Google forms.
 After drafting these questions, we asked three researchers at Indiana University’s School of Public and Environmental Affairs to provide feedback (so that the survey wouldn’t be too leading).
-They are focused on food policy, and were interested in some of the same data, and so offered to help us make the survey more robust, so that it captures all the information we were actually after, and so that decision-makers in the state will respect the findings as valid.
+The researchers were interested in some of the same data.
+They offered to help us make the survey more robust in order to capture all desired information and to provide well-respected, valid findings for decision-makers in the state.
 Also, they ran it through their university ethics board.
 We also sought input for the survey from the Niche Meat Processors Assistance Network.
 They connected us with researchers and processors in other states that had completed similar surveys, so that we could learn from their questions and layout.
 This was invaluable!
+We distributed the survey via eight farmer organizations and service provider organizations (i.e. Extension, Young Farmers Coalition, etc.).

 The Feasibility Study